Skip to content

 ChangeTracking:

-Path: .fuseraft/changes.json
+Path: .fuseraft/state/changes.json

 When present, the orchestrator attaches a ChangeTracker to every agent's kernel.
 After each agent text turn it flushes a structured JSON entry recording exactly which tool calls completed: files written or deleted, shell commands run (with pass/fail status), and git commits made.

-The log is consumed in two ways:
+The change log is consumed in two ways:

 • Agents — add "Changes" to a Tester or Reviewer agent's Plugins list and call changes_read_latest to see what the previous agent did.
 See Plugins.